-This isn’t just about extending a few expiring provisions; this bill is packed with entirely new rules that could reshape your personal finances and how businesses operate.
-It’s a hot topic, and getting ahead of the curve now means you’ll be prepared no matter what happens.
-Let’s dive into what this potential new law could mean for you.
+This isn’t just about extending a few expiring provisions.
+It introduces brand-new rulesn that could reshape your personal finances and how businesses operate.
+Here’s a breakdown of what the new law means for you.

 Key Changes Starting this 2025